gilbertorgit/ent_sonic_apstra/sonic_3clos/README.md

 4. Alternatively, there is a PDF document providing all steps to configure your entire topology
    1. If you are a Partner, contact your account manager to have access
    2. If you are an end customer, contact your partner to have access
-5. MPLS Core configuration
-6. Lab Topology
+5. Lab Topology

-Following this guide, you will be able to build
+Following this guide you will be able to build:

 1. DC1 - 3-Stage Clos network using Virtual Enterprise Sonic and Apstra